-- Base Salary-Base salary is the fixed element of each executive's cash compensation, and provides executives with an appropriate level of financial certainty. - Annual Incentive Plan-Lands' End's annual incentive program seeks to motivate executives by providing opportunities to earn annual cash awards if annual financial objectives established by the Compensation Committee are achieved.
+- Base Salary-Base salary is the fixed element of each executive's cash compensation, and provides executives with an appropriate level of financial certainty. - Annual Incentive Plan-Our annual incentive program seeks to motivate executives by providing opportunities to earn annual cash awards if annual financial objectives established by the Compensation Committee are achieved.